 Come and study the Bible alongside teachers and students who love to explore God’s Word!
 This program stresses the literary and historical studies that illuminate the biblical text.
 Dedicated faculty equip our students with the tools to help them embark on a life-long discovery of faith and truth.

 A unique feature of this program is our four tracks.
-Our students may pursue one or more tracks of specialized classes in Biblical Languages, Intercultural Studies, Ministry or Philosophy.
+Our students may pursue one or more tracks of specialized classes in Intercultural Studies, Ministry or Philosophy.
 These tracks rest on the foundation of biblical studies in each of your academic years from the freshmen to senior experiences.

 - Demonstrate knowledge of the content of the Bible, including its genres, structures and themes.

 - Demonstrate knowledge of extra-biblical literature from the ancient Near East, prominent Mediterranean cultures (Egypt, Greece, Rome, etc.), and Jewish sources.

 - Demonstrate through oral and written presentations an awareness of major issues for reading the Bible in light of history, literary genres, canon, historic theological and religious debates, and modern scholarly debates.

 - Degree Type: Bachelor of Science

 - Location: Grand Rapids

 - Major Credit Hours: 44-48 (requires minor)

 - Ministry and missions